xdth/smartbudget/README.md

 ## What is the smartbudget app?

-Focus is an application that aims to help you better organize your day.
-It contains interesting features as well as astonishing background images and beautiful minimalist responsive design.
-It is built with vanilla Javascript and its whole code weights less than 25kb!

 smartbudget is an open-source application aiming to help you better organize your family finances.
 You can log your revenues and expenses, classify them by categories and compare to a previously defined budget, with the help of an amazing dashboard.